 Another idea might be to ask other mothers who have pumped at your job whether they got paid for your breaks (depending on your relationship or lack thereof with them.)

-While your boss is usually required by either federal law or state law to give you pumping breaks, they aren’t obligated under law to pay you for them.
+While your boss is usually required by federal or state law to give you pumping breaks, they aren’t obligated under law to pay you for them.

 That’s not to say no one gets paid pumping breaks!
 You’ll hear from many mommy bloggers and vloggers that they were compensated for their pumping time.